open-mmlab/mmsegmentation/projects/kitti_step_dataset/README.md

 After registration, the data images could be download from [KITTI-STEP](http://www.cvlibs.net/datasets/kitti/eval_step.php)

-You may need to follow the following structure for dataset preparation after downloading iSAID dataset.
+You may need to follow the following structure for dataset preparation after downloading KITTI-STEP dataset.

 ```
 │   ├── kitti_step